-The slogan “enhanced by Google” is revealing: startpage only accesses data from the market leader.
+The slogan ‘enhanced by Google’ is revealing: Startpage only accesses data from the market leader.
 Searches are always anonymous, though, and no cookies are applied.
-Despite the collaboration, startpage doesn’t deliver any user data to Google.
+Despite the collaboration, Startpage doesn’t deliver any user data to Google.
 In addition, the alternative search engine only accesses Google’s database - the order of the search results is determined by the service’s own algorithms.
-In terms of data protection, the search engine has the same standards as its parent program. startpage finances itself just like ixquick using non-targeted ads.
+Startpage finances itself using non-targeted ads.

 |✔ Anonymous search||✘ Only uses data from Google|